RFP for Communications Consultant

-The Consultant will assist in strategic communications for the organization.
+The Consultant will assist on government and donor relations for the organization.

 In July 2023, the World Health Organization (WHO) released updated guidelines for the management section of wasting and nutritional oedema, also known as acute malnutrition, in infants and children under 5.
 An update of the prevention section of the guidelines is expected this fall.
 The guidelines build on the 2013 guidelines by further enhancing care of infants and children with wasting and nutrition oedema as these conditions lead to higher mortality rates and other negative health outcomes.
 The guidelines were drafted and completed as one of the key commitments of WHO to the Global Action Plan for Child Wasting which was released in 2019 by the United Nations (UN) Secretary-General.
 The guidelines include four areas of focus: